pnnl/BEM-for-PRM/content/get_start/os_engine/call_use_api.md

 #### User data

-In PRM routines, there is one additional step that allows user to adds code compliance specific data to the baseline generation workflow.
-Data that is missing in most of the building energy models such as space type for a space, lighting space type for a space lighting, or motor horsepower for a electric equipment can be added to the user data before calling the API.
+In PRM routines, one additional step allows users to add code compliance-specific data to the baseline generation workflow.
+Data missing in most building energy models, such as space type for a space, lighting space type for space lighting, or motor horsepower for electric equipment, can be added to the user data before calling the API.
-The use of the user data can be find in [Add compliance data](/BEM-for-PRM/user_guide/add_compliance_data/) section.
+The use of the user data can be found in the [Add compliance data](/BEM-for-PRM/user_guide/add_compliance_data/) section.

 ```ruby
 # Create PRM object